 Subclass 457 visa holders must maintain private health insurance when in Australia.
 This is also required of any family members included on their visa who are living in Australia.

 You should take this into consideration if you are applying to the Northern Territory Government for a salary concession.

-It is mandatory that when you have signed the labour agreement with the Department of Immigration and Border Protection that you continue to pay your overseas workers market rates.
+It is mandatory that when you have signed the labour agreement with the Department of Home Affairs that you continue to pay your overseas workers market rates.